Ama Dablam Expedition

 Energy-efficient Lighting and Heating

-Impact: Using energy-efficient technologies in tents reduces the reliance on fossil fuels.
-Which are often scarce and expensive in remote regions.
-This not only decreases your carbon footprint but also promotes.
-The employment of renewable energy sources, sets an example.
-For other expeditions and native businesses.
+Impact: Using energy-efficient technologies in tents reduces the reliance on fossil fuels, which are often scarce and expensive in remote regions.
+This not only decreases your carbon footprint but also promotes the employment of renewable energy sources, setting an example for other expeditions and native businesses.

 Sourcing Food Locally